Ealing parks

 Wildlife value

-Although little semi-natural vegetation cover remains along the Brent’s corridor, there are some remnant and recreated habitats that mean it forms an important area for nature that needs conservation management as a priority land-use.
+Although there is not much natural vegetation left along the Brent’s corridor, some remaining and recreated habitats make it an important area for nature that needs to be conserved.

 Local contacts